GeorgeZapp/egdd/index.md

 All actions are done via an in game terminal.
 This includes:
 - moving in and out of places via the `cd` command
 - accessing the list of items via the `ls` command
-- interacting with objects via the `sh` command
+- interacting with objects via the `sudo` command
 - getting a list of all of the possible commands via the`help` command
 - combining two items together with the `cat` command
 - quitting out of specific puzzles with `ctrl + c`